carmenbianca/report-liferay/report.md

 however, which is that this was a solo project.
 I am confident that, had this not been a solo project, these issues would have been resolved sooner.

+An additional testament to my skill in implementation---which is difficult to weave into the fabric of this report---is that the pull request of my modification to Source Formatter was accepted by Hugo Huijser without substantive changes.
+I understand from Matija Šuklje that interns do not normally have their code admitted into the main branch of Liferay Portal, so I feel confident that my code was of high quality.
+The pull request was later reverted due to reasons unrelated to the quality of the code, but to the speed of adoption of changes to Liferay Portal's \gls{outbound} licensing policy.

 #### Management

 Management is a competency that is difficult to put a pin in.
 It relates not to